A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 \subsection{Ablation Study}

-To assess the effectiveness of the S$^2$Fin framework, we conduct ablation experiments by systematically removing key modules, including AFCM, HFGM, HFSET, and SSAF.
+To assess the effectiveness of the S$^2$Fin framework, we conduct ablation experiments by systematically removing key modules, including AFCM, HFGM, HFEST, and SSAF.
 The AFCM employs cosine transformation to enhance high-frequency signals while preserving low-frequency components.
-The HFGM enhances high-frequency amplitudes to enrich detailed information while the HFSET integrates spectral information from HSI or MSI with spatial features for classification.
+The HFGM enhances high-frequency amplitudes to enrich detailed information while the HFEST integrates spectral information from HSI or MSI with spatial features for classification.
 Lastly, the SSAF module refines the fusion of spatial and spectral features post-frequency processing.
-The respective experiments in Table \ref{Table_ablation} are labeled as “AFCM”, “HFGM”, “HFSET” and “SSAF”.
+The respective experiments in Table \ref{Table_ablation} are labeled as “AFCM”, “HFGM”, “HFEST” and “SSAF”.

 The experimental results are presented in Table \ref{Table_ablation}.
 In general, removing the spatial-frequency fusion blocks (AFCM and HFGM) leads to lower OA values across all four datasets, indicating their significance to the model.
 On the other hand, removing the spatial-spectral fusion block (SSAF) has the least impact on classification performance compared to eliminating other frequency domain components.